75592 Colonel Thomas Gerard Anthony Leo Warrington

-Colonel Thomas G A L Warrington L/RAMC qualified in Malta in 1937 and undertook higher professional training as a pathologist.
-He was commissioned in the Royal Army Medical Corps in May 1938.
-He served in Malta during the Second World War at 90 General Hospital Mtarfa and with the Middle East Force.
-He returned to Malta in 1950 and served at the David Bruce Military Hospital as a Specialist in Pathology.
+During the Second World War, he served in Malta at 90 General Hospital Mtarfa and with the Middle East Force.
+He undertook higher professional training as a pathologist, and returned to Malta in 1950 on posting to the David Bruce Military Hospital, as a Specialist in Pathology.

 In 1959, in his capacity as the senior Pathologist in Singapore, he gave evidence in the trial of SSgt Lucien Hicks REME, aged 39 years, who was accused of murdering his German born wife Helga, aged 31 years in their home at Alexandra Avenue on 18 September 1959, and setting the house ablaze, which so badly charred the body that it became unrecognisable.
 SSgt Hicks of 40 Base Workshop REME based in Singapore helped to managed the cinema near his home during his spare time and was with his 11 year old son at the Theatre the night his wife died.
 Exhibits from the Hicks' case were flown to London to be examined by Britain's leading pathologist Dr Francis Camps.

 Colonel Thomas Gerard Anthony Leo Warrington died in March 1944.
 He received the Africa Star, the Defence Medal and the General Service Medal with clasp Malaya.

 1 May 1938 Lieutenant RAMC on probation; confirmed in rank in August 1938.

 1 May 1939 Promoted Captain RAMC.